berkbavas/RaycasterEngine/README.md

 This raycaster engine is implemented using compute shaders so it does not have this bottleneck as it runs on GPU.

-Textures belong to Wolfenstein 3D game.
+Textures belong to `Wolfenstein 3D`.

 Raycaster codes are taken from Lode Vandevenne's  [tutorials](https://lodev.org/cgtutor/raycasting.html) and adopted.